er-ri/nnspike/README.md

         pip install -r requirements-raspi.txt

-4. Select the corresponing slot on SPIKE and press the button to launch the script of `spike/slot_prod.py`.
+4. Select the corresponding slot on SPIKE and press the button to launch the script of `spike/slot_prod.py`.
 5. Run the command `python run.py --model-path "to/your/model.pt"` on Raspberry Pi to starting the lego spike robot.